Tensor product algebras, Grassmannians and Khovanov homology

 It will be convenient for us to name several elements of $T^\ell_n$, which form a generating set:

 \begin{itemize} \item Let $e_{\kappa}$ be a diagram with no crossings or dots, and the horizontal slice at every value of $y$ corresponding to the function $\kappa$.
 This is an idempotent element of the algebra $T^\ell$.
 Since the function where $\kappa(i)=0$ for all $i\in [1,k]$ is especially important, we let $e_0$ denote the sum of the idempotents these zero functions for all $k$. \item Let $y_{i,\kappa}$ denote the degree $2$ diagram $e_\kappa$ with a single dot added on the $i$th strand. \item Let $\psi_{i,\kappa}$ be the diagram that adds a single crossing of the $i$ and $i+1$st strands to $e_\kappa$; if they are separated by a red strand, the crossing should occur to the right of it.
-The degree of this element is $-2$ if there is no intervening red strand. \item $\iota^+_{i,\kappa}$ denote the element which creates a single crossing between the $i$th black strand of $e_\kappa$ with a red strand to its left if this is possible without creating black crossings (i.e. if $i-1$ is in the image of $\kappa$); similarly, $\iota^-_{i,\kappa}$ creates crossing with the red strand to the right, if this is possible (i.e. if $i$ is in the image of $\kappa$).
-These diagrams have degree 1. \end{itemize} Note that the diagrams $e_{\kappa},y_{i,\kappa}, $ and $\psi_{i,\kappa}$ is the only one of these elements which has different sequences at top and bottom; only $\iota^\pm_{i,\kappa}$ change these sequences.
+The degree of this element is $-2$ if there is no intervening red strand. \item $\iota^+_{i,\kappa}$ denote the element which creates a single crossing between the $i$th black strand of $e_\kappa$ with a red strand to its left if this is possible without creating black crossings (i.e. if $i-1$ is in the image of $\kappa$).
+Similarly, $\iota^-_{i,\kappa}$ creates crossing with the red strand to the right, if this is possible (i.e. if $i$ is in the image of $\kappa$).
+These diagrams have degree 1. \end{itemize} Note that the diagrams $e_{\kappa},y_{i,\kappa}, $ and $\psi_{i,\kappa}$ have the same sequences at top and bottom; only $\iota^\pm_{i,\kappa}$ change these sequences.
 For a fixed weakly increasing function $\kappa$, we let $\kappa_i^\pm$ be the function $\kappa_i^\pm(p)=\kappa(p)\pm\delta_{p,p_i^\pm}$ with $p_i^+$ being the largest integer such that $\kappa(p_i^+)=i-1$, and $p_i^-$ the smallest integer such that $\kappa(p_i^-)=i$.
 If $p_i^\pm$ is not well-defined since $i-1$ or $i$ is not in the image, then $\kappa_i^\pm$ is simply not defined.

-A family of closely related algebras is the cyclotomic nilHecke algebra $R^\ell$, as discussed in \cite[\S 5.1]{Lauintro}.
-These algebras are indexed by positive integers $\ell$ which consist of diagrams like those above with no red strands, and only the relations (\ref{first-nilhecke}--\ref{black-bigon}); in place of (\ref{violating}), we have the relation that $y_1^\ell=0$.

-\begin{proposition} The map $R^\ell\to T^\ell$ which places a nilHecke diagram to the left of $\ell$ red strands is a homomorphism. \end{proposition} \begin{proof} Obviously, the relations (\ref{first-nilhecke}--\ref{black-bigon}) are unchanged and thus hold.
-We need only check that the image $y_1e_0$ of $y_1$ under this homomorphism satisfies $y_1^\ell e_0=0$.